-Hi & welcome!
-If you’re here, you’re probably thinking about starting a blog in 2024 .
+If you’re here, you’re probably thinking about starting a blog in 2026 .
 Whether you’re thinking of starting a blog to make money, share your travels, or augment your content creation business, you’re in the right place!
-From basic SEO (Search Engine Optimization) to how to combat the rise of AI-generated content, here’s the best tips to start a travel blog in 2024:
+From basic SEO (Search Engine Optimization) to how to combat the rise of AI-generated content, here’s the best tips to start a travel blog in 2026:

 Isn’t the Travel Blogging Industry too Saturated?

-A lot of people thinking of starting a blog to make money wonder if the travel blogging industry is too saturated too start a successful travel blog in 2024.
-The industry might be saturated and popular, it is definitely not too late to start.
+A lot of people thinking of starting a blog to make money wonder if the travel blogging industry is too saturated too start now and succeed.
+The industry might be popular, but it is definitely not too late to start.
 When searching for travel advice on the internet, people prefer newer articles to older, meaning that there is always a chance to break in as a new writer.
+Additionally, picking a niche or region write about that isn’t saturated can help you differentiate yourself.

 Hey there!
 This article contains affiliate links.
 That means if you choose to make a purchase based on a recommendation I’ve made, I make a small kickback at no additional cost to you.

-1) Pick a narrow niche: the single smartest move for travel bloggers in 2024
+1) Pick a narrow niche: smartest move for travel bloggers in 2026

-One of the smartest moves you can make as a travel blogger in 2024 is picking a laser-focused and narrow niche.
+One of the smartest moves you can make as a new blogger is picking a laser-focused and narrow niche.
 Do you love national parks?
 Focus your travel blog on visiting national parks specifically.
 Are you a fan of local travel?
 Focus your travel blog on travelling within your state or region.

-The category “solo female traveller” is no longer niche enough; it’s smarter to dedicate your blog specifically to categories more specific.
+The category “solo female traveler” is no longer niche enough; it’s smarter to dedicate your blog specifically to categories more specific.
 For example, if you were thinking of starting a blog about solo female travel, you might redirect to content pillars “northeast hiking trails”, “solo female camping”, and “best gear for women”.
+The overarching theme can be solo female travel, but you’ll want to make sure you have more specific content clusters or pillars backing that up.

 2) Choose 2-4 content pillars